gwleuverink/phost/README.md

 ### Security Considerations

-We understand if you have reservations about running unverified applications.
-This project is currently in an experimental phase, and we have not yet invested in an Apple Developer Account for code-signing.
+I understand if you have reservations about running unverified applications.
+This project is currently in an experimental phase, and I have not yet invested in an Apple Developer Account for code-signing.
 Future notarization depends on community support through [GitHub Sponsors](https://github.com/sponsors/gwleuverink).
 Your support is greatly appreciated! 🙏